methelen/Amazon_Vine_Analysis/README.md

 - 42.2% of Vine reviews were 5-stars and 46.9% of non-Vine reviews were 5-stars

 ## Summary
-Is ther any positivity bias for reviews in the Vine program?
-Use the results of the analysis to support my statement.
+There is not positivity bias for reviews in the Vine program.
+The percent of 5-star reviews for non-Vine users shows a higher percentage than the percent of 5-star reviews for Vine users.

-Provide one additional analysis that could be done with the dataset to support my statement.
+I would suggest further analysis in the dataset to determine what types of products are being purchased by both non-Vine and Vine users.
+It may be possible that Vine users are purchasing higher priced items like appliances and therefore only leave minimal reviews.
+While non-Vine users are reviewing a larger population of smaller appliances, cookware, flatware, etc. which accumulate into a larger amount of the total reviews.